 Inspired by those calm morning plant care sessions (and some seed packets the Easter bunny left in a basket) I put together this little twist on conventional egg carton seed starters.
 Looking for a way to keep our seeds nice and warm, I popped them into an upside-down plastic berry container – and just like that, our idea for miniature fairy greenhouses was born.

-Beyond the crafting of their own little fairy tale greenhouses, these seed starters encourage kids to repurpose supplies and take on the task of maintaining their own tiny plants.
+Beyond the crafting of their own little mini-greenhouses, these homemade seed starters encourage kids to repurpose supplies and take on the task of maintaining their own tiny plants.
 So while they’re growing a garden, you’ll be growing an engaged, responsible steward of the future who’s excited to investigate and observe the simple wonders of nature.
 Hey, that’s a win, win in my book.

 - Seed packets (flowers, herbs, or vegetables – look for native plants!)